 VLRS recognises that modern slavery is an important issue.
 Preventing our own involvement in modern slavery is part of our commitment to operate a responsible and safe business.
-The 'Global Slavery Index' 2018, an authoritative global study of modern slavery published by leading non-government organization Walk Free, the Minderoo Foundation (the Global Slavery Index),3 reports that over 40 million people are living in modern slavery across the globe.
+The 'Global Slavery Index' 2018, an authoritative global study of modern slavery published by leading non-government

-1 VLRS is one of a group of companies which includes Victorian Land Registry Services Holdings Pty Ltd (ACN 627 986 270) as trustee of Victorian Land Registry Services Holdings Trust (ABN 91 458 812 703); and Victorian Liberty Finco Pty Ltd (ACN 627 986 476) (VLFPL).
+VLRS is one of a group of companies which includes Victorian Land Registry Services Holdings Pty Ltd (ACN 627 986 270) as trustee of Victorian Land Registry Services Holdings Trust (ABN 91 458 812 703); and Victorian Liberty Finco Pty Ltd (ACN 627 986 476) (VLFPL).
 The VLRS Trust holds a 100% interest in VLFPL which was established in Australia under a Constitution dated 14 August 2018 (as amended).
 VLFPL is a company limited by shares incorporated in Australia.
 The principal activity of VLFPL during the year was to provide finance to its parent entity, the VLRS Trust.
 The matters reported on in this statement apply equally to those entities.
+In November 2021, the VLRS group of companies, and related trust entites, were renamed respectively to: SERV Holdings Pty Ltd (ACN 627 986 270) as trustee for the SERV Holdings Trust (ABN 91 458 812 703); Secure Electronic Registries Victoria Pty Ltd (ACN 627 986 396) as trustee for the Secure Electronic Registries Victoria Trust (ABN 83 206 746 897); and SERV Finco Pty Ltd (ACN 627 986 476).